-Trump threatens to close southern border if not given wall funding
+Demanding wall money, Trump threatens to close Mexico border

 “Either we build (finish) the Wall or we close the Border,” he added.

-The Republican president also reiterated threats to cut off all U.S. aid to Honduras, Guatemala and El Salvador, which he said were not doing anything to stop the flow of migrants toward the United States.
+The Republican president also reiterated threats to cut off all U.S. aid to Honduras, Guatemala and El Salvador, which he said were doing nothing to stop the flow of migrants toward the United States.

+The standoff in Washington over Trump’s demand for money to help fund the border wall, estimated to cost about $23 billion in total, was widely expected to drag well into January.

+Asked about Trump’s border-closing threat, Mexican President Andres Manuel Lopez Obrador told reporters it was an internal U.S. government matter.
+“We take great care of the relationship with the government of the United States,” Lopez Obrador said.

+“Of course we will always defend our sovereignty ...
+We will always protect migrants, defend their human rights,” he said.

-A spokesman for U.S. Senate Democratic leader Chuck Schumer said on Thursday that Republicans and Democrats were still very far apart in efforts to resolve the shutdown, which started on Saturday.
+A spokesman for U.S. Senate Democratic leader Chuck Schumer said on Thursday that Republicans and Democrats were still very far apart in efforts to resolve the partial government shutdown, which started on Saturday.

 Democrats have offered support for $1.3 billion in funding for general border security, but have long opposed the building of a wall.

 According to a Reuters/Ipsos poll released on Thursday, 47 percent of Americans hold Trump responsible for the shutdown, while 33 percent blame Democrats in Congress.

-In television interviews on Friday, Trump aides sought to put the blame for the continuing shutdown on the unwillingness of Democrats to make a deal, singling out Nancy Pelosi who is set to become the House of Representatives speaker next week after Democrats won a majority in the chamber in November elections.
+In television interviews on Friday, Trump aides sought to blame Democrats for the continuing shutdown.
+They singled out Nancy Pelosi, who is set to become the speaker of the House of Representatives next week, when the Democrats will take over majority control of the House.

 “Nancy Pelosi is only looking to protect her speakership but not protect our borders and that’s why she’s unwilling to negotiate with us and unwilling to make any type of a deal and unwilling to help do what is necessary,” White House spokeswoman Sarah Sanders said on the CBS “This Morning” program.